"Razzamatootie!" -- Dannie Richmond, "Eat that Chicken"

 no wind clatter

-in naked trees, the cast
+in naked trees

-clings to hieroglyphic
+and shadow cling to hieroglyphic

-branches between them, sacred
+branches between, sacred

 writ of sun, storm, twiggy